 360 Video: A Round View For A Round World

-Before deciding to make a 360 video for your brand or company, ask yourself these three questions:
+Before deciding to make a 360-video for your brand or company, ask yourself these three questions:

-Before making a 360 video, you want to be familiar with your video’s audience.
-Take the time to really consider if 360 video is a logical method to successfully reach them.
-Keep in mind that 360 video has not been around long, relative to other videography styles, so you have a higher chance of catching the attention of a trendy, tech savvy young adult.
-It is important to be familiar with your different social media platforms that showcase 360 video, and make sure your audience is there.
-If they are not on those sites, or aren’t your typical 360 consumer, conferences are a great place to show a 360 video.
-Conference attendees are open to new experiences, and may be more willing to explore VR and 360.
+As far as video production, marketing, advertising, or writing goes, you need to know your target market.
+Take the time to really consider if 360-video is a logical method to successfully reach them.
+Keep in mind that the format has not been around long, relative to other videography techniques, so you have a higher chance of catching the attention of a trendy, tech savvy young adult.
+It is important to be familiar with your different social media platforms to ensure that your audience is there.
+Outside of social media, conferences are a great place to debut a 360-video.
+Conference attendees are open to out-of-the-box experiences, and may be more willing to explore new media.